Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Multi-constituent tissue mechanics

-\subsection{Balance of Linear Momentum}
+\subsection{Balance of linear momentum}

-Given that G\&R processes typically occur on a time scale of days, weeks, or months, and elastic deformation occurs on time scales of seconds or less, we can adopt the \textit{slow growth} assumption and consider our mechanical system to be quasi-static \citep{Goriely2017}.
-Denoting the body force vector as $\vec{B_0}$, the balance of linear momentum in the reference configuration can be expressed as:
+Given that G\&R processes typically occur on a time scale of days, weeks, or months, and elastic deformation occurs on a time scale of seconds or less, we can adopt the \textit{slow growth} assumption.
+The inertia effect from the added mass is therefore negligible, allowing us to consider our system to be quasi-static \citep{Goriely2017}.
+Denoting the body force vector as $\vec{B}_0$, the balance of linear momentum in the reference configuration can be expressed as:

-with $\ten{P}$ the first Piola-Kirkchhoff stress tensor, and $\text{Div}(\cdot)$ denoting the divergence operator.
+with $\ten{P}$ the first Piola-Kirkchhoff stress tensor, and $\text{Div}$ the divergence operator.